Psypher1/speaker-rider/README.md

 Since speaking at events like yours is a large part of my job, I do not generally require a speaking fee or an honorarium.
 This is especially true for non-profits, community events, or events where the cost of attending is heavily reduced.

 For large-scale, corporate event where the organizing company stands to make a profit, or private internal corporate events: in both of these cases, my fee is negotiable based on the size of the event and whether or not I am a keynote speaker.
 If I am being paid, all other speakers should be paid as well.

+## Code of Conduct
+Your event must have an explicitly-defined, enforced Code of Conduct linked publicly on your event's website, preferably as a top-level menu item.
+It should include a clear, readable description of what behavior is and is not acceptable, as well as at least one way for someone to report a violation.
+A paragraph of legalese buried in the Terms of Use is not sufficient to meet this requirement.
+If you're looking for inspiration, the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md) is a great place to start.

 ---